microsoft/CodeTalk/README.md

 2. Real-Time Error information
 3. Accessible Debugging

-CodeTalk is currently only available for Visual Studio running in Windows.
+CodeTalk is currently only available for Visual Studio running in Windows for C# and Python languages.
 We are working very hard towards bringing it to more platforms and IDEs.
 Stay tuned.

 [Video Demo of CodeTalk.](http://www.youtube.com/watch?v=ttkNYaPwn6E)